-Problem #1: Self-reported data ≠ real usage behavior
+Problem #1: Self-reported data ≠ true usage behavior

-Consumer product research studies such as in-home usage tests (IHUT), attitudes & usage (A&U), and focus groups depend on consumers to self-report either usage behaviors or their feelings about a product.
-When consumers are self-reporting how they use your products, such as a bottle of floor cleaner or shampoo, there can be sometimes be a wide gap between between what is reported and what they actually do.
+Consumer product research studies such as in-home usage tests (IHUT), attitudes & usage (A&U), and focus groups depend on consumers to self-report usage behaviors or their feelings about a product.
+When consumers self-report how they use your products, such as a bottle of floor cleaner or shampoo, there can sometimes be a wide gap between what is reported and what they do.

 Another aspect is response quantity.
-If you have a survey that asks a user to write 4 sentences, you rarely get 4 sentences.
+If you have a survey that asks a user to write four sentences, you rarely get four sentences.

 Problem #2: Small sample sizes

-Most consumer product research studies collect feedback from a very small sample population relative to the overall market size.
-Testing with larger groups becomes cost prohibitive and slows down market introduction.
-Using such small samples may yield unreliable insights that aren't statistically significant for a large scale CPG product launch.
+Most consumer product research studies collect feedback from a tiny sample population relative to the overall market size.
+Testing with larger groups becomes cost-prohibitive and slows down market introduction.
+Using such small samples may yield unreliable insights that aren't statistically significant for a large-scale CPG product launch.

 Problem #3: One-time, episodic data vs. continuous data

 Another problem is that traditional consumer product research methods aren't collecting continuous insights.
-They are basically a 'snapshot' in time and may miss sharp pivots in consumer's attitudes, shopping preferences and product usage behaviors after the sale.
+They are a 'snapshot' in time and may miss sharp pivots in consumers' attitudes, shopping preferences, and product usage behaviors after the sale.

 A big reason for this is that in-home product tests are fairly intrusive.
-The consumer must agree to a set of instructions and manually log their feedback into a diary or survey tool.
-The harder it is to submit, the most likely that brands won't get the quantity and quality of insights they seek.
+The consumer must agree to instructions and manually log their feedback into a diary or survey tool.
+The harder it is to submit, the more likely brands won't get the quantity and quality of insights they seek.

-And, these one-time snippets of data don't allow for more research methods such as longitudinal insights for more predictive, trending analysis.
+These one-time snippets of data don't allow for more research methods, such as longitudinal insights, for more predictive, trending analysis.